 - Rule 8.1.1.
-The Board shall consist of seven members, duly appointed by the Governor of the State of Mississippi. - Rule 8.1.2.
+Repeal. - Rule 8.1.2.
 If for any reason a vacancy shall occur on the Board, the Chair will provide a notice to the Governor and ask for the appointment of a new member to fill the unexpired term of the previous member. - Rule 8.1.3.
 Board appointees must hold valid CPA licenses issued by the Board and be qualified electors in the State of Mississippi.